xcart/xcart-docs/_pages/kb_en/modules/blog_system_in_x-cart/getting_started_with_blog_system_in_x-cart.md

 ---

-This guide assumes that the module Blog system in X-Cart 5 has already been {% link "installed and enabled in your store" ref_ayU7G1y0 %}.
+This guide assumes that the addon Blog system in X-Cart 5 has already been {% link "installed and enabled in your store" ref_ayU7G1y0 %}.

 To start using a blog system in X-Cart: